Going further for less

 Before we compare the three popular hybrid variants in our market, let’s talk ‘regenerative braking’ or ‘regen’.
 Regen is best utilised in traffic or inner-city environments and activates as soon as you depress the brake pedal.
 It converts a motion called kinetic energy to generate electricity to the battery pack.
 Electricity is then stored to assist with acceleration and power the vehicle’s electrical components on electricity alone.

-As discussed, full hybrids are powered by tradition combustion engine and an electric motor.
+Full hybrids are powered by traditional internal combustion engines and an electric motor.
 Electricity is generated by the engine and regenerative braking.
 When it comes to full hybrid vehicles there are two types: parallel hybrids and series hybrids.
-The most common variant is the parallel hybrid, where the wheels are powered in one of three ways: directly by the petrol engine, directly by the electrical motor, or by both the engine and the electric motor.
-A Series hybrid’s traditional petrol engine provides power to the electric motor which, just like a generator, powers the wheels on electricity alone.
+The most common variant is the parallel hybrid, where the wheels are powered in one of three ways; directly by the petrol engine, directly by the electrical motor, or by both the engine and the electric motor.
+A series hybrid is a traditional petrol engine that provides power to the electric motor which, like a generator, powers the wheels on electricity alone.